Table of Contents

 Gnomes are usually portrayed as wearing a pointed red cap and are never seen outdoors without one.
 According to folklore, a gnome baby is given his first cap when he is born.
 The caps are usually made of felt made from wool that is dyed with plant material.
 The cap is a form of protection from falling sticks.
 They are also used as storage places, much as we use pockets.

-While it is usually the male gnomes that are depicted in garden ornaments, there are, of course, lady gnomes.
-They are rarely heard about though because they are said to remain underground caring for their homes and children and preparing herbal medicines until after dark.
+While male gnomes are usually depicted in garden ornaments, there are, of course, lady gnomes.
+They are rarely heard about though because they remain underground caring for their homes and children and preparing herbal medicines until after dark.

 Gnomes have long been considered as good luck symbols.
 Because they are custodians of the earth and all its riches, they are said to provide protection over buried treasure, crops, and livestock.
 Farmers would often hide a gnome statue in a barn or corner of the vegetable garden to protect what grew there.